Peter Langston

 Peter Langston (born 1946) is a computer programmer who wrote and distributed for free several games for Unix systems in the 1970s, including one of the earliest text adventure video games Wander, the original version of Empire and the program "Oracle" upon which the later net-wide Oracle was modeled.
 He is also an experienced jazz, rock, and folk musician.
+He wrote his first game in 1965.